IgorCreator/elevate-labs-assignment/README_HISTORY_TASKS.md

 - Retention (Memory)
 - Focus (Concentration)
 - Name Recall (Memory)
-- Others: (to be expanded as needed from Elevate’s 40+ games)
+- Others: (to be expanded as needed from Elevate's 40+ games)

 ---